stigwue/stigwue/README.md

 # Stephen Igwue

-This is a brief readme of Stephen Igwue, stigwue, Schrödinger's Boss or whatever moniker he goes by nowadays.
+This is a brief readme of stigwue, Schrödinger's Boss, Stephen Igwue, or whatever moniker he goes by nowadays.

 ## Contents